Shopify Integration

 Customize to enter the customization interface.

-Fill in your site domain name in the settings interface, then click
+In the settings interface, fill in your site domain name, then click

 The theme is now successfully activated.